markdoc/docs/pages/docs/validation.md

 {% /markdoc-example %}

-If your document contains a syntax error, the output of `validate` will look like this:
+If your document contains a syntax error, the output of `validate` looks like this:

 {% side-by-side %}